"Convert to APFS" option is not available or greyed out, how to fix?

 If you have important data in that volume which is not mountable, or unfortunately you have lost data in the process of fixing this issue, here is the solution to recover lost data.

-iBoysoft Mac Data Recovery deserves the best APFS data recovery software which offers the most comprehensive solutions for APFS data recovery.
+iBoysoft Data Recovery for Mac deserves the best APFS data recovery software which offers the most comprehensive solutions for APFS data recovery.
 This all-in-one data recovery software can recover lost data from encrypted drives, recover lost data from formatted, unmountable, unreadable, inaccessible hard drives, external hard drives, USB flash drives and recover lost data from deleted/lost partitions as well.